avaneev/r8brain-free-src/README.md

 resampler object should be created for each audio channel or stream being processed concurrently.

-Note that you will need to compile the "r8bbase.cpp" source file and include the resulting object file into your application build.
-This source file includes definitions of several global static objects used by the library.
-You may also need to include to your project: the "Kernel32" library (on Windows) and the "pthread" library on macOS and Linux.
+If you are using a pre-C++11 compiler, you may need to include to your project build: the "Kernel32" library (on Windows) and the "pthread" library on macOS and Linux.

 The library is able to process signal of any scale and loudness: it is not limited to just a "usual" -1.0 to 1.0 range.